cloudfoundry/credhub-cli/README.md

 	ca-get --name <ca name>
 		Get the value and attributes of a CA
-		-n, --name 'CA'										Name of CA to retrieve
+		-n, --name 'CA'										Name of the CA to retrieve

 	ca-set --type <ca type> --name <ca name> [set params] Set the value and attributes of a CA
-		-t, --type ['root']									Sets the type of CA to store (Default: 'root') -n, --name 'CA'										Selects the CA being set
+		-t, --type ['root']									Sets the CA type (Default: 'root') -n, --name 'CA'										Name of the CA to set

 		Set parameters by [Type]
 		-c, --certificate <FILE>							[Root] Sets the CA certificate from file